jameskirk36/lizard-website/content/pages/components.md

   ## What does training with me involve?

-  I offer a free consultation (via skype or in person) to discuss your health and fitness goals, this will include a lifestyle assessment and body metric measurements.
+  I offer a free consultation (currently via zoom) to discuss your health and fitness goals, this will include a lifestyle assessment and body metric measurements

   My packages include: